How to deploy an On-Premise VPN server

 sudo tar -xf install_bundle_20.tar

-In the next command, you need to replace YOUR_REG_TOKEN with the registration token you copied from the Server Details page (Step #7).
+In the next command, you need to replace YOUR_REG_TOKEN with the registration token you copied from the Access Gateway Overview page.

 sudo /utunnel/bin/utnservice register YOUR_REG_TOKEN